 Derek Miller is John L. Loeb Associate Professor of the Humanities in the Harvard English Department, where he has taught since 2013.
 His research considers the material relationship between the performing arts and industry, particularly the effects of law and economics on artistic production.
 He draws on both traditional archival and digital methods in his work.
 Other research interests include musical theater and music-as-performance.
 He holds a PhD in Theater and Performance Studies from Stanford University (2013) and a BA cum laude in English from Yale (2004).

-At Harvard, he offers courses in dramatic literature and theater history.
+At Harvard, he offers courses in dramatic literature and theater history and serves on the Committee for Theater, Dance & Media.
 His teaching emphasizes the relationship between text and performance and the material history of theater.
+In 2018, Derek was recognized by Harvard with the Roslyn Abramson Award for “excellence and sensitivity in teaching undergraduates.”
+He will be a Visiting Associate Professor at Columbia University in the 2018–19 academic year.

-Derek's articles and reviews have appeared in Theatre Journal, Modern Drama, Contemporary Theatre Review, Musicology Australia, TDR, and Studies in Musical Theatre.
+Derek’s articles and reviews have appeared in Theatre Journal, The Journal of American Drama and Theatre, Modern Drama, Contemporary Theatre Review, Musicology Australia, TDR, and Studies in Musical Theatre.
 He has presented at national and international conferences, including at conferences of the Association for Theatre in Higher Education, the American Society for Theatre Research, Performance Studies international, and the American Musicological Society.

 His extensive experience as a theater practitioner includes work as an actor, writer, music director, and dramaturg.